zoffixznet/perl6.party/post/Perl-6-Core-Hacking-NQP-QAST-Grammars-Or-Building-Your-Own-Damn-Compiler.md

 * basic math and string concatenation
 * variables
 * subroutines
-* classes with methods you can call
+* classes with methods you can call (implementing inheritance is left as an exercise)

 And here's a bit of syntax.
 If you're following along, for fun, *change* this syntax to make your own very unique language: